-- Using an appropriate hose, connect one end of the hose to the inlet of the primer valve and place the other end in a Bombardier Snowmobile Injection Oil container. - Activate the primer in order to fill it with oil. - 8.
-Restart engine and run at idle. - Using the primer valve, inject oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately twenty-five (25) complete strokes of the primer). - The engine stopped, remove the spark plugs and pour approximately 85 ml (3 imp. oz) of oil into the cylinders. - Crank the engine to allow the crankshaft to turn two (2) or three (3) revolutions. - 12.
-Reinstall the spark plugs and the inlet primer hose.
+- Insert storage oil (P/N 496 0141 00) can hose into primer outlet hose. - 7.
+Restart engine and run at idle. - Inject storage oil until the engine dies or until a sufficient quantity of oil has entered the engine (approximately 30 seconds). - With the engine stopped, remove the spark plugs and pour approximately 85 mL (3 imp. oz) of Bombardier oil into each cylinder. - 10.
+Crank slowly two or three revolutions to lubricate cylinders. - 11.
+Reinstall the spark plugs and the outlet primer hose.